Predictive Process Model Monitoring using Recurrent Neural Networks: Evaluation

-In Table \ref{tab:lstms}, the results of using LSTMs for next-in-sequence prediction (parameterised similarly to \cite{DBLP:conf/caise/TaxVRD17}) to predict 4, 5, or 10 activities ahead are shown.
-Then, it is checked whether the constraints present in this predicted sequence of activities matches the actual constraints present in the actual sequence.
-While not a direct comparison with the PAM rationale, it allows to retrieve the constraints mined from those windows compared to the actual constraints present, which mimics a window-based approach.
-Note that AUC cannot be calculated as we only check for the presence/absence of constraints without producing a probability.
-The results indicate that the recall and precision are low, which is due to the generation of similar, but slightly different traces, leading to the presence of different constraints compared to the ones actually present in the original trace.
-In comparison, PAM resports F-scores between 70 and 85\% for both datasets at various window settings.
-It seems that the network topologies used for PAM are better capable of creating appropriate embeddings based on the constraints that are more informative towards prediction.
-As illustrated in Section \ref{sec:conint}, both positional constraints such as \textit{absence}, but also \textit{precedence} contribute towards the overall result, meaning that sequential relationships (potentially over long distance dependencies captured by LSTMs) are adequately captured in the convolutional layer.
-These results clearly show the added value of the PAM architecture with respect to the state-of-the-art in the field.
+In Table \ref{tab:lstms}, the results of using LSTMs for remaining trace prediction through the use of hallucination as proposed by \cite{DBLP:conf/bpm/0001DR19}.
+For the predicted traces it is checked whether the constraints present in this predicted sequence of activities matches the actual constraints present in the actual sequence.
+While not a direct comparison with the PAM rationale, it allows to verify to what extent current PPM methodologies are capable of obtaining similar declarative model outputs.
+Note that AUC cannot be calculated as we only check for the presence/absence of constraints without producing a probability per constraint.
+The results in Table \ref{tab:lstms} indicate that the recall and precision are low, which is due to the generation of similar, but slightly different traces, leading to the presence of different constraints compared to the ones actually present in the original trace.